-Machine learning is usually mentioned in contexts that actually refer to artificial intelligence or used as a synonym.
-Let us have a closer look at what the terms artificial intelligence, machine learning and deep learning (another common notion used in relation to AI) really mean.
-We will also discuss how we can use machine learning in cybersecurity.
+Machine learning is a term usually mentioned in contexts that actually refer to artificial intelligence or is used as a synonym.
+Let us have a closer look at what the terms artificial intelligence, machine learning, and deep learning (another common notion used in relation to AI) really mean and how machine learning can be useful in cybersecurity.

-Deep learning, the other term mentioned at the beginning of this article, represents “a set of Techniques for implementing machine learning that recognizes patterns of patterns – like image recognition.
-The systems identify primarily object edges, a structure, an object type, and then an object itself. “
+The other term introduced at the start of this article, deep learning, refers to a set of approaches for implementing machine learning that detects patterns of patterns, such as image recognition.
+The systems first detect object edges, then a structure, then an object type, and finally the object itself.

 Machine Learning Techniques